bdunko/Charon-s-Obol/notes/Obol/Planning.md

 - [ ] **Active Goals - Mar 1 Sprint - More Content**
 	- [ ] **More Coins**
 		- [ ] Coins need a way to mark passives (used for Telemachus to prevent upgrading for example, this is associated with the COIN and not the POWER)
+		- [ ] Determining if a coin is or isn't a payoff (particuolarly for get_payoff_coinpool and is_payoff) is really poorly handled.
+We look only at the heads family, as far as I can tell.
+We need a way to dictate if a specific type of coin is a payoff coin or power (probably an enum on the CoinFamily)
 		- [ ] Week:
 			- [ ] Work on implementing new power coins and their powers.
 			- [ ] Need to add a way to represent passives.
 Coins need an optional string for their passive, which shows above the power in their tooltip.
 Defaults to "".
 This is mostly needed for destroy for reward, but we can also slap rules text like "Doesn't flip" here for